Marmalade-NG/marmalade-ng/doc/source/policy-fixed-sale.rst

 The buyer must complete the Pact before the ``timeout``.

-The seller is able to withdraw from the sale after the ``timeout has elapsed``
+The seller is able to withdraw from the sale after the ``timeout`` has elapsed.

 Although, this policy supports the ``NO-TIMEOUT`` parameter.